atbcb/ICTTestingBaseline/docs/10Forms.md

     3.  state (abbreviations in an address)
     4.  password
 2. Review error notifications provided.
 3. Check that additional guidance (e.g., suggestion for corrected input, guidance on how to correct the user's input) is provided on how to correct errors for form fields that would not jeopardize the security or purpose of the content.
+[SC 3.3.3]

 ### Test Results
-If any of the above checks fail, then SC 3.3.3 and Baseline Requirement 10 fail.
+If any of the above checks fail, then Baseline Test 10.6-ErrorSuggestion fails.

-Test Procedure for 3.3.4 Error Prevention (Legal, Financial, Data)
+10.7 Test Procedure for Error Prevention (Legal, Financial, Data)
 ------------------------------------------------------------------
+**Baseline Test ID:** 10.7-ErrorPrevention
 ### Identify Content
 Pages that causes legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses.

 ### Test Instructions
 1. Complete the form fields necessary to submit.
 Include errors.
-2. Check that at least one of the following is true:
+2. Check that at least one of the following is true [SC 3.3.4]:
     1. Reversible: Submissions are reversible.
     2. Checked: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.
     3. Confirmed: A mechanism is available for reviewing, confirming, and correcting information before finalizing the submission.

 ### Test Results
-If any of the above checks fail, then SC 3.3.4 and Baseline Requirement 10 fail.
+If any of the above checks fail, then Baseline Test 10.7-ErrorPrevention fails.

-Test Procedure for 4.1.2 Name, Role, Value
+Test Procedure for Form Changes
 ------------------------------------------------------------------
 Form elements that change are tested in [Baseline 5.
 Changing Content](05Changing.md)